How to Find - Seniors Help: Income, Housing, Home Care, Home Help, Meals, Transportation etc.

 |Description (Service)||This record provides an overview and pathfinder of services to help seniors.

-* Low-Income Seniors Property Tax Rebate/Reduction: Burlington, Oakville, Milton, Halton Hills
+Low-Income Seniors Property Tax Reduction/Deferral: Burlington, Oakville, Milton, Halton Hills

-* Income tax clinics (people with low income only): see here
+Income tax clinics (for people with low income only): see separate record here

 Personal care (bathing, dressing, etc.):

-* nonprofit providers on this list include AbleLiving, Acclaim Health, Capability Support Services and Saint Elizabeth Health Care
+4. To privately hire personal care (not paid for by OHIP), see list of providers here (the nonprofit providers on this list include AbleLiving, Acclaim Health, Capability Support Services and Saint Elizabeth Health Care, the others are for-profit businesses).

 House calls & mobile lab/diagnostic services